TheMannu/AWS-Services/09 - Databases/Types of Databases.md

 - **Examples**:
   - **Neo4j**: Leading graph database, known for handling complex relationships.
   - **JanusGraph**: Distributed graph database designed for large graphs.

+---

+### **6. NewSQL Databases**
+- **Definition**: NewSQL databases aim to bring the benefits of NoSQL (scalability and performance) while maintaining the relational model and ACID properties of traditional SQL databases.
+- **Characteristics**:
+  - Combines the best of both SQL and NoSQL.
+  - Horizontal scalability with ACID guarantees.

+- **Use Cases**: High-performance transactional applications that require scalability and consistency.
+- **Examples**:
+  - **Google Spanner**: Distributed SQL database by Google, with global consistency and horizontal scalability.
+  - **CockroachDB**: Distributed SQL database designed for global scalability and strong consistency.